catherinehhu/blog_site/content/blog/growing-up-chinese/index.md

 Years later, in a new country, a boy at your school will pull back his big blue eyes into slits and squint at you, the quiet Chinese girl with monolids, as words like *dogeater* and *ching chong* drip from his cruel lips like venom.

-You will feel so, so, **so** helpless as your rage burns inside you but you are too scared to fight back.
+You will feel so, so, **so** helpless as your rage burns inside you but you will be too scared to fight back.

 After all, you had watched your family endure the same thing for years—as if every instance was another stabbing reminder that you were all here on fragile, borrowed time.
 A single misstep would be devastating.
 That was the fear your parents had taught you.